consensys-academy-certification/project-submission/README.md

 The donation values will be divided between the project, the university, and the smart contract owner.

-For easier understanding, this task is split into 5 steps where you will implement the requested functionalities.
+This task is split into 5 steps where you will implement the requested functionality.
 The smart contract should compile with no errors by the end of each step.
 You will find additional instructions as comments into the ProjectSubmission.sol file.

 ### Step 1
 Create a smart contract that allows only the contract owner to register universities.